kcaras/Eva/README.md

 Integrated the first verison of the Rule Based Query Optimizer To test run Eva/evaQL/build/testRuleBasedOptimizer.py

+Currently, this only completes the Projection Pushdown rule when the following node is a SelectNode since Joins have not been implemented in the current verision of the logical plan tree.

 ### Installation
 * Clone the repo
 * Create a virtual environment with conda (explained in detail in the next subsection)